sbarre/json-scrambler-proxy/README.md

 # JSON Scrambler Proxy

-**An HTTP Proxy that uses [json-scrambler](https://github.com/sbarre/json-scrambler) to scramble upstream responses in realtime.**
+**An HTTPS Proxy that uses [json-scrambler](https://github.com/sbarre/json-scrambler) to scramble upstream responses in realtime.**

 ## What is this about?

-An easy way to proxy any HTTPS API that returns JSON and apply JSON Scrambler to the response before returning it to the client.
+An easy way to proxy any HTTPS API that returns JSON and apply JSON Scrambler's `scramble()` to the response body before returning it to the client.

+Built on [Fastify](https://fastify.dev/) and the [@fastify/http-proxy](https://github.com/fastify/fastify-http-proxy) plugin.

 ## Installation